akuzko/redux-store-events/README.md

 ```

 Note, however, that it relies on `this.reduce` method call, which means that event
-handler function's context should not be bound to any object in any way.
+handler's context should not be bound to any object in any way.

 ### 2. Add an index file to import all events